darklaunch/darklaunch.com/blog/mercurial-hg-revert-to-undo-commit.md

 [extensions]
 hgext.mq =
 ```
-Then remove the commit using `hg strip'.
+Then remove the commit using `hg strip`.
 ```
 $ hg strip <hash_id>
 ```